-Alfaro homers twice, Marlins beat Red Sox 8-4
+Alfaro 2 HRs; Marlins beat BoSox 8-4, inch closer in NL East

 TRAINER’S ROOM

-Marlins: OF Starling Marte was given the night off after playing 16 consecutive games since joining the club in a trade with the Arizona Diamondbacks Aug.
+Marlins: OF Starling Marte was given the night off after playing 16 consecutive games since joining the club in a trade with the Arizona Diamondbacks on Aug.
 31.

 UP NEXT

-Red Sox: RHP Nate Eovaldi (2-2, 4.82) will pitch the series finale on Thursday.
+Red Sox: RHP Nathan Eovaldi (2-2, 4.82) will pitch the series finale on Thursday.
 Before joining the New York Yankees in 2015, Eovaldi spent three seasons in Miami, where he went 13-27.

 Marlins: RHP Jose Urena (0-1, 7.71) allowed five earned runs in 4 1/3 innings against Philadelphia in his previous start.